Local support for Armed Forces veterans

 Veteran Self-Build Project

-The Veteran Self-Build Project based in Leominster will be completed by August 2020 on land transferred from Herefordshire Council to Stonewater Housing.
-Nine veterans are working on the site full-time, supported by homeless charity, Alabare.
-The veterans will obtain construction qualifications while building their own homes, with the remaining homes for the local community.
-A total of 19 accommodation units, (1, 2 and 3 bed homes), will be built in total.
+The Veteran Self-Build Project based in Leominster was completed in December 2020 on land transferred from Herefordshire Council to Stonewater Housing.
+Six veterans worked on the site, supported by homeless charity Alabare.
+The veterans gained construction qualifications while building their own homes, with the remaining homes for the local community.
+A total of 19 accommodation units, (1, 2 and 3 bed homes), were built in total.

 See information about finding a local job on the Resettlement page.